Sherwin Williams Alpaca is definitely a confusing color.

 Where to Use Sherwin Williams Alpaca in Homes?

-Looking through some of the examples, Alpaca can be used anywhere in the homes, so there aren’t any hard and fast rules.
+Looking through some of the examples, Alpaca can be used anywhere in your home, so there aren’t any hard and fast rules.

 Hallways, living rooms, family rooms, kitchens, bedrooms – you name it, and you can have it!